 A further reduction of power will ease the stress to which the airplane is subjected by virtue of turbulence.
-When flying in extreme turbulence or strong vertical currents, using the autopilot, the altitude-hold mode should not be used.
+When flying In extreme turbulence or strong vertical currents, using the autopilot, the altitude-hold mode should not be used.
+Secure safety belts in severe turbulence.